-30 Domestic abuse and Operation Encompass
+30. Domestic abuse and Operation Encompass

-St Nicholas CE VA Primary School are an Operation Encompass School, we ensure that all staff have up to date training and understanding of the impact of Domestic abuse.
+St Nicholas CE Primary School is an Operation Encompass School, we ensure that all staff have up to date training and understanding of the impact of Domestic abuse.
 Staff are aware of the wide range of behaviours and that this may be a single incident or a pattern of incidents that may occur.
 That abuse can be, but is not limited to psychological, physical, sexual, financial, or emotional.